Startup marketing on a shoestring: 10 ways to market your business on a budget

 Now you understand your market and marketplace thoroughly, it’s time to pull together everything you’ve gathered so far to create a structured marketing plan.

-Define your unique selling proposition (USP) – what makes your product or service unique from the competition – and the channels through which you’ll most effectively reach your audience.
+Define your value proposition and unique selling proposition (USP) – what makes your product or service unique from the competition – and the channels through which you’ll most effectively reach your audience.

 You may want to use some of your budget to outsource this service if you’re not receiving support from a programme like DCI.
 To keep the cost down, consider a smaller, local marketing agency who will likely be less expensive – ask your network or mentor for recommendations.